nathabee/PomoloBee/documentation/WORKLOG.md

 Doesn't validate the type of nb_fruit, confidence_score, processed (could be string, not int/bool)

-Assumes image has a raw and raw.fruit → might be None if DB is misconfigured
+Assumes image has a row and row.fruit → might be None if DB is misconfigured

 📌 Fix:

 Add type checks (isinstance(nb_fruit, int) etc.)

-Validate image.raw and raw.fruit before accessing
+Validate image.row and row.fruit before accessing

 finish workflow test
 - need to django startserver to acess media